-Cash requirements for capital commitments result from rig upgrades to meet specific customer requirements and from the Company's continuing rig enhancement program, including water depth and drilling capability upgrades.
-It is management's opinion that operating cash flows and the Company's cash reserves will be sufficient to meet these capital commitments; however, periodic assessments will be made based on industry conditions.
+Cash requirements for capital commitments result from rig upgrades to meet specific customer requirements and from the Company's continuing rig enhancement program, including top-drive drilling system installations and water depth and drilling capability upgrades.
+It is management's opinion that operating cash flow resulting from current conditions of improved dayrates and high utilization, in conjunction with proceeds from the Notes, will be sufficient to meet these capital commitments.
 In addition, the Company may, from time to time, issue debt or equity securities, or a combination thereof, to finance capital expenditures, the acquisition of assets and businesses, or for general corporate purposes.
-The Company's ability to effect any such issuance will be dependent on the Company's results of operations, its current financial condition, current market conditions, and other factors beyond its control.
+The Company's ability to effect any such issuance will be dependent on the Company's results of operations, its current financial condition and other factors beyond its control.

-The Company has a revised budget of \$125.2 million for capital expenditures on rig upgrades during 1998.
-During the nine months ended September 30, 1998, the Company expended \$66.5 million, including capitalized interest expense, for significant rig upgrades.
-Such upgrade projects include the conversion of the Ocean Confidence from an accommodation vessel to a semisubmersible drilling unit capable of operating in harsh environments and ultra-deep waters.
-The conversion includes the following enhancements which will provide capabilities greater than existing fourth-generation equipment: capability for operation in 7,500 foot water depths; approximately 6,000 tons variable deck load; a 15,000 psi blow-out prevention system; and four mud pumps to complement the existing Class III dynamic-positioning system.
-The Company's estimated cost of conversion for this rig is approximately \$210.0 million.
+The Company has budgeted \$108.5 million for rig upgrade capital expenditures during 1998.
+During the three months ended March 31, 1998, the Company expended \$20.3 million, including capitalized interest expense, for significant rig upgrades.
+Such upgrade projects include the conversion of the Ocean Confidence (formerly named Polyconfidence), from an accommodation vessel to a semisubmersible drilling unit capable of operating in harsh environments and ultra-deep waters.
+The conversion includes enhancements which will provide capabilities greater than existing fourth-generation equipment: capability for operation in 7,500 foot water depths, approximately 6,000 tons variable deck load, a 15,000 psi blow-out prevention system and four mud pumps to complement the existing Class III dynamic-positioning system.
 Upon completion of the conversion, the rig will begin a five-year drilling program in the Gulf of Mexico, which is anticipated to commence in late 1999.

-Other upgrade projects include the installation of new engines and other equipment on the Ocean King, which is expected to be completed in November 1998, the cantilever conversion project on the Ocean Warwick completed in March 1998, and leg strengthening and other modifications on the Ocean Tower completed in May
+Other upgrade projects include the cantilever conversion project on the Ocean Warwick, a jack-up drilling rig located in the Gulf of Mexico, which was completed in March 1998.
+In addition, leg strengthening and other modifications on the Ocean Tower, a jack-up drilling rig operating in the Gulf of Mexico, are anticipated to be completed in the first half of 1998.

 The Company has also budgeted \$126.7 million for 1998 capital expenditures associated with its continuing rig enhancement program, spare equipment and other corporate requirements.
 These expenditures include purchases of anchor chain, drill pipe, riser, and other drilling equipment.
-During the nine months ended September 30, 1998, the Company expended \$66.1 million on this program.
+During the three months ended March 31, 1998, the Company expended \$16.8 million on this program.